-The officer is authorised by the Council to discharge the following functions and determine directly or in consultation with the Chief Executive all matters except those reserved by or referred to Council, the Cabinet or Committees.
+The officer is authorised by the Council to discharge all activities in relation to the discharge of the Council's function as Local Housing Authority either directly or in consultation t with the Chief Executive all matters except those reserved by or referred to Council, the Cabinet or Committees.

 - i.
 To operate the housing allocations scheme, allocate properties and make nominations to registered social landlords or other approved providers. - ii.
 To determine whether people are homeless and whether they are in priority need. - iii.
 To allocate temporary accommodation. - iv.
 To collect rent, arrears of rent, charges and sundry debts. - v.
 In addition to the Head of Legal and Support Services, to institute, defend or participate in any legal proceedings in the county court insofar as they relate to: - a. former tenant rent arrears, and - b. rent possession hearings - c. and in conjunction with this to designate nominated officers to carry out this function on his or her behalf, including the signing of any related document necessary to any legal procedure or proceedings. - vi.
-To represent the Authority and appear as an advocate on the Authority's behalf in any related legal proceedings.
+To represent the Authority and appear as an advocate on the Authority's behalf in any related legal proceedings. - vii.

-- vii.
 To serve notice of seeking possession, notice to quit and applying for possession orders. - viii.
-To determine applications by tenants to alter their homes. - ix.
-To reimburse tenants for tenants' improvements. - x.
-To transfer tenancies into joint names and vice-versa. - xi.
-To agree mutual exchange. - xii.
-To take immediate action to secure the removal of trespassers from housing land and property. - xiii.
-To determine the eligibility of applicants to right to buy. - xiv.
-To determine the future use of properties, including the redesignation, disposal or demolition of properties and to take such properties out of debit, subject to the approval by Cabinet of such proposals.
+To determine applications by tenants to alter their homes.

+- ix.
+To reimburse tenants for tenants' improvements. - To transfer tenancies into joint names and vice-versa. Χ. - To agree mutual exchange. χi. - To take immediate action to secure the removal of trespassers from housing xii. land and property. - To determine the eligibility of applicants to right to buy. xiii. - To determine the future use of properties, including the redesignation, xiv. disposal or demolition of properties and to take such properties out of debit, subject to the approval by Cabinet of such proposals.

-7. HEAD OF LEGAL AND SUPPORT SERVICES
+HEAD OF LEGAL AND SUPPORT SERVICES 7.